juand-r/naacl-2019-notes/README.md

 #### Combining or aligning embeddings

-- Alignment over Heterogeneous Embeddings for Question Answering.
+- (Could not attend) Alignment over Heterogeneous Embeddings for Question Answering.
 Vikas Yadav, Steven Bethard and Mihai Surdeanu

 ### Discourse :busts_in_silhouette: